bashup/doco/doco.md

 #### `export-source` *filename*

 `source` the specified file, exporting any variables defined by it that didn't previously exist.
-Used to load the [project-level configuration](#project-level-configuration), but can also be used to load additional environment files.
-(Note: the environment files are in *shell* syntax (bash syntax to be precise), *not* docker-compose syntax.
-Since docker-compose gives the exported environment precedence over the contents of  `.env` files, this approach effectively allows the use of shell syntax in `.env`.)
+(Note: the environment files are in *shell* syntax (bash syntax to be precise), *not* docker-compose syntax.)

 ```shell
 export-source() {